Robust Universal Braiding with Non-semisimple Ising Anyons: Robustness of the generators

 Consider the Hilbert space $\H'_n := \Hom(\alpha{+}1, 1 ^{\otimes 2n+1} \otimes \alpha)$.
 There is a natural choice of basis on this Hilbert space given by fusion trees where the Ising anyons first fuse via left-hanging fusion trees and the result fuses with the single $\alpha$ anyon, shown below for $n=1$

 In this encoding, even our single-qubit space contains a noncomputational basis vector.
-The single qubit space is 3-dimensional with the computational space spanned by $(v_1,v_1') \in \{ (0,1), (2,1) \}$ and the noncomputational space spanned by $(v_1,v_1') = (2,3)$.
+The single-qubit space of the alternative encoding is 3-dimensional with the computational space spanned by $(v_1,v_1') = (0,1)$ and $(v_1,v_1') = (2,1)$, labelled by $\ket{0^A}$ and $\ket{1^A}$ respectively.
+The non-computational space is spanned by $(v_1,v_1') = (2,3)$ and is denoted $\ket{NC_1^A}$.
 The computational space is positive-definite for all values of $\alpha$, and the whole space is positive-definite when $1<\alpha<2$.

 The affine braid group $\Br_{2n+1}^{\rm aff}$ acts on $\H'_n$ where the braid generators $\mathsf{b}_i$ for $i>1$ act on the computational space by the standard Ising braid matrices.
 Hence, we can execute exact Clifford gates in this encoding following \cite{Fan_2010} up to an overall unimportant global phase